GarvitKumar854/Sigma-Web-Development/10_Semantic_Tags/README.md

 - `<figure>`: Specifies self-contained content, like images with captions.
 - `<figcaption>`: Defines a caption for a `<figure>` element.
 - `<mark>`: Highlights or marks text.
+- `<time>`: Used to represent time related information, like dates and times.

 **Example:**
 ```html